cosmin-panescu/cosmin-panescu/README.md

 ## 💫 About Me:
-I am a student and a self-taught person, building web experiences (sites & apps), with a taste for AI, UI, UX, entrepreneurship, self-development, management and a few other things
+Hey!
+My name is Cosmin Pănescu and I like to build projects to learn how code works.
+To be more explicit, I'm a student and self-taught individual with a passion for Data Science and Frontend Development.

 ## 💻 Tech Skills: